godwokenrises/godwoken-web3/docs/poly-apis.md

 #### Fields

-`EoaScripts` is a JSON object with the following fields.
+`Backends` is a JSON object with the following fields.

 *   `sudt`: [`BackendInfo`](#type-backendinfo) - Sudt contract backend info